-If you’re interested in knowing more about cookies, and how to manage them and delete them from your devices, visit All About Cookies.
+If you’re interested in knowing more about cookies, how to manage them, and how to delete them from your devices, visit All About Cookies.
 You’ll find all the information you need about cookies.

 What type of cookies does dePepi use?

-dePepi.com uses essential cookies to enable you around the website, affiliate cookies that track confirmation of purchases so that dePepi gets a small commission and analytics cookies that provide some information.
+dePepi.com uses essential cookies to enable you to go around the website, affiliate cookies that track confirmation of purchases so that dePepi gets a small commission, and analytics cookies that provide some information.

 What are essential cookies?

 Essential cookies are vital because they enable you to move around dePepi.com and use all its features, like accessing the blog.
 These cookies don’t gather information about you that could be used for analytics or marketing purposes.
-If you disable these, your browser will take more time in downloading the page.
+If you disable these, your browser will take more time to download the page.

 What are affiliate cookies?

 Affiliate cookies are cookies that track what you do when you click on an affiliate link.
 Their only purpose is to confirm that you bought something using that link.
 If you do, dePepi.com gets a small commission from the purchase.
 There is no extra cost to you.
-The third party that uses the cookie to confirm the purchase or not of an item (usually a book).
+The third-party uses the cookie to confirm the purchase or not of an item (usually a book).

 What are analytics cookies?